TobeLAQ/AnqiACA/content/authors/admin/_index.md

 ## About Me

-Anqi now is a PhD student of life science at the Hong Kong University of Science and Technology.
-Her research interests include: (1) brain Maintenance for resisting Alzheimer's disease genetic risk.
-(2) Neuropsychiatric change in early stage of Alzheimer's disease.
-(3) Synaptic disfunction and its related cognitive deficit in early stage of Alzheimer's disease.
+I am a PhD student of life science at the Hong Kong University of Science and Technology.